What to Write in a New Baby Card

 🖋 “Here’s to all the sweet moments you’ll never forget, and the wild ones you’ll laugh about later.”

-Funny Baby Card Messages
+Funny New Baby Card Messages

 You don’t need to be a parenting pro to make someone laugh.
 A little humor goes a long way, especially in those early days of chaos, spit-up, and uncertainty.
-These lighthearted messages are a sweet way to say, “You’ve got this,” without sounding overly serious or sentimental.
+These lighthearted messages are a sweet way to say, “you’ve got this,” without sounding overly serious or sentimental.

 🖋 “Welcome to parenthood!
 May your coffee be strong and your sleep... at least mildly consistent.”